grafana/grafana/docs/sources/setup-grafana/configure-security/configure-database-encryption/_index.md

 You can re-encrypt data keys encrypted with a specific key encryption key (KEK).
 This allows you to either re-encrypt existing data keys with a new KEK version (see [KMS integration](#kms-integration) rotation) or to re-encrypt them with a completely different KEK.

-To re-encrypt data keys, use the [Grafana CLI]({{< ref “/cli/” >}})Grafana CLI by running the `grafana-cli admin secrets-migration re-encrypt-data-keys` command.
+To re-encrypt data keys, use the [Grafana CLI]({{< ref “/cli/” >}}) by running the `grafana-cli admin secrets-migration re-encrypt-data-keys` command.
 It's safe to run more than once, but should be run under maintenance mode.

 ### Rotate data keys